 If you don’t know, Codeplay brings middleware software into a lot of different processors, lately AI chips.
 “As we go into artificial intelligence, we’re talking about a different breed of processors coming out, neural network processors, that we enable with this layer called OpenCL.
 On top of that, you’ve got SYCL which is very much off-the-shelf C++,” explained Macfarlane.

 One example is Google’s TensorFlow deep learning framework that Codeplay has brought to an OpenCL-enabled processor system in a full, reliable and efficient way.

-Open is the keyword here, as we realized the more we talked with Macfarlane.
-“We connect AI to Silicon, so you can easily connect machine learning applications to almost anybody else’s processors.
-The developer can easily take it and deploy it onto different platforms without special optimization”, he reinforced.
+Open is the keyword here, as we realized the more we talked with Macfarlane: “We connect AI to Silicon, so you can easily connect machine learning applications to almost anybody else’s processors.
+The developer can easily take it and deploy it onto different platforms without special optimization,” he reinforced.

-In fact, they’re expecting a huge demand for this in the months and years to come, since open standards make it faster and easier to get applications out there, without a lot of training resources: “Traditionally, [the process in the automotive industry] has been very optimized and had very proprietary implementation.
+In fact, they’re expecting a huge demand for this in the months and years to come, since open standards make it faster and easier to get applications out there and without a lot of training resources: “Traditionally, [the process in the automotive industry] has been very optimized and had very proprietary implementation.
 The way things are going, […] open standards is the way to do it”